 I’ve started working on a course for those Canon users that want to get better exposure with their Canon Flash using E-TTL.
 Currently, I’m putting the course together and should have it done just in time Christmas.
-I plan to put new lessons out on a weekly basis for those that sign up now they will get a 50% discount using promo code see course page for code.

 You don't need to take the flash off-camera or own an expensive studio light set-up to create eye-catching portraits that will stun your neighbors.
 With the information and techniques you learn here you will be well on your way to using the power of E-TTL flash as Canon engineers designed it to be.